-Appropriate arrangements shall be made to provide language translation services as needed before an inmate signs any informed consent form.
+Appropriate arrangements shall be made to provide language translation services as needed before an incarcerated person signs any informed consent form.

-For minors and conservatees, the informed consent of a parent, guardian or legal custodian applies where required by law.
-Absent informed consent in non-emergency situations, a court order is required before involuntary treatment can be administered to an inmate.
+For minors and conservatees, the informed consent of a parent, guardian, or legal custodian applies where required by law.
+Absent informed consent in non-emergency situations, a court order is required before involuntary treatment can be administered to an incarcerated person.